 Recursive composition.
-Using Claim 5.7, we wish to obtain a O(t)-space oracle machine that evaluates g_t by making oracle calls to g_1 , where $t = O(\log |V_1|)$.
+Using Claim 5.7, we wish to obtain a log-space oracle machine that evaluates g_t by making oracle calls to g_1 , where $t = O(\log |V_1|)$.
 Such an oracle machine will yield a log-space transformation of G_1 to G_t (by evaluating g_t at all possible values).
-It is tempting to hope that an adequate composition lemma, when applied to Claim 5.7, will yield the desired O(t)-space oracle machine (reducing the evaluation of g_t to g_1).
+It is tempting to hope that an adequate composition lemma, when applied to Claim 5.7, will yield the desired log-space oracle machine (reducing the evaluation of g_t to g_1).
 This is indeed the case, except that the adequate composition lemma is still to be developed (as we do next).

 We first note that applying a naive composition (as in Lemma 5.1) amounts to an additive overhead of $O(\log |V_1|)$ per each composition.
 But we cannot afford more than an amortized constant additive overhead per composition.
 Applying the emulative composition (as in Lemma 5.2) causes a multiplicative overhead per each composition, which is certainly unaffordable.
 The composition developed next is a variant of the naive composition, which is beneficial in the context of recursive calls.
 The basic idea is deviating from the paradigm that allocates separate input/output and query devices to each level in the recursion, and combining all these devices in a single ("global") device which will be used by all levels of the recursion.
 That is, rather than following the "structured programming" methodology of using locally designated space for passing information to the subroutine, we use the "bad programming" methodology of passing information through global variables.
-(As usual, this notion is formulated by referring to the model of multi-tape Turing machine, but it can be formulated in any other reasonable model of computation.)
+As usual, this notion is formulated by referring to the model of multi-tape Turing machine, but it can be formulated in any other reasonable model of computation.

 Definition 5.8 (global-tape oracle machines): A global-tape oracle machine is defined as an oracle machine (cf. Definition 1.11), except that the input, output and oracle tapes are replaced by a single global-tape.
 In addition, the machine has a constant number of work tapes, called the local-tapes.
-The machine obtains its input from the global-tape, writes each query on this very tape, obtains the corresponding answer from this tape, and writes its final output on this tape.
-(We stress that, as a result of invoking the oracle f, the contents of the global-tape changes from q to f(q).)17 The space complexity of such a machine is stated when referring separately to its use of the global-tape and to its use of the local-tapes.
+The machine obtains its input from the global-tape, writes each query on this very tape, obtains the corresponding answer from this $tape^{15}$, and writes its final output on this tape.
+The space complexity of such a machine is stated when referring separately to the use of the global-tape and to the use of the local-tapes.